yviscool/Genesis/README.en.md

 ### 2. Write Your First `make.ts`

+Let's use Go as an example.
 Assume your project structure is as follows:

 ```
 .
-├── std.cpp        # Your C++ standard solution
+├── std.go         # Your Go standard solution
 └── make.ts        # Your data generation script
 ```